-As for many, this year has been one of heightened senses, lessons at every corner, but also a year to recognize the importance of the simple things, gratitude and faith.
+As for many, this year has again been one of heightened senses, lessons at every corner, but also a year to recognize the importance of the simple things like gratitude and faith.

-We have seen great commitment from our school this year, pivoting to a virtual online school in rapid speed, delivering interesting and engaging learning packages, but importantly an opportunity for our children to socialize and interact.
+We have seen great commitment from our school this year, pivoting to a virtual online school in rapid speed, delivering interesting and engaging learning packages, but importantly, an opportunity for our children to socialize and interact.
 I thank the school for demonstrating courage and commitment at each challenge, with relentless determination to innovate, rather than allow our children to miss out.

-On the CLT front I wish to thank Jo-Anne and the school administration team for setting up and supporting our regular CLT meetings via Google meets, with 5 out of the 6 being via videoconference.
-I extend my thanks to Emma Mumford who also volunteered as minutes secretary, thanks a million.

-With adversity sometimes we see opportunity; with the links to meetings enabling some families to participate more regularly without the need for caregivers to leave the home; something we hope to maintain in the mix going forward.
+On the CLT front, I wish to thank Jo-Anne and the school administration team for setting up and supporting our regular CLT meetings via Google meets.
+With adversity, sometimes we see opportunity: with the links to meetings enabling some families to participate more regular without the need for caregivers to leave the home is something we hope to maintain in the mix going forward.